What exactly is EPiC?

-EPiC is a peer group or mastermind membership program designed to assist estate planning law firms on their journey from inception to exit, primarily through confidential participation in peer groups.
+EPiC is a membership program designed to bolster estate planning law firms on their journey from inception to exit, primarily through confidential participation in peer groups.

 These peer groups consist of law firms similarly situated in experience, sophistication and business acumen.